deepak-yadav-repo/Apna-college-demo/README.md

 # Apna-college-demo
-this is my first fit reop
+this is my first git reop